huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

 ## V. Set up Extractor Configuration

-1. From `$REPLICANT_HOME`, navigate to the Extractor configuration file:
+1. From `$REPLICANT_HOME`, navigate to the sample Extractor configuration file:
    ```BASH
    vi conf/src/db2.yaml
    ```

-2. The Extractor configuration file has three parts:
+2. The Extractor configuration file contains three parts:

     - Parameters related to snapshot mode.
     - Parameters related to delta snapshot mode.
     - Parameters related to realtime mode.

+    To know about different Replicant modes, see [Running Replicant]({{< ref "docs/running-replicant" >}}).

     ### Parameters related to snapshot mode
     For snapshot mode, you can make use of the following sample: